wodanaz/adaptiPhy/README.md

-### Building an appropriate neutral proxy set ###
+### Global mode: Building an appropriate neutral proxy set ###

-Please make sure your masked data is deposited in the data subdirectory nested in neutral_smk.

-**running separate snakemake to generate  neutral set file (second snakemake)**: The most important part of a Global test is to have an appropriate neutral proxy.
-We have proposed a criteria with a series of steps to be able to identify neutral proxy from random regions in the genome that are masked for functional sequence accordin to a genome of reference.
+**Running the neutral_set snakemake pipeline to generate  neutral set file (second snakemake)**: The most important part of a global (genome-wide) AdaptiPhy test is to have an appropriate neutral proxy.
+This alignment set will represent the background/neutral substitution rate of your tree, calibrated to itself - one of the major advantages of using AdaptiPhy.
+In the neutral set snakemake included in this repo, we have proposed criteria with a series of steps to be able to identify neutral proxy from random regions in a genome that are masked for functional sequence, according to a genome of reference.
 First you need to mask your maf alignment and we have instructions in ......
-Minimally, you should mask all the known coding sequences for yout reference genome.
+Minimally, you should mask all the known coding sequences for your reference genome.

+Before getting started, please make sure your masked data is deposited in the data subdirectory nested in neutral_smk.

-### Running the pipeline ###
+### Global mode: Running the neutral set pipeline ###

 **Option A:** running the snakemake pipeline as a batch job on SLURM

-* When you're ready, submit your batch job from the top-level directory as:
+* When you're ready, submit your batch job from the neutral_smk top-level directory as:

   ```bash
    sbatch slurm-launch-neutral-smk.sh